TomDemeranville/THOR-Mozfest/README.md

 Using the Public API requires a set of credentials consisting of a Client ID and a Client Secret.
 You can [configure credentials for the Public API](http://members.orcid.org/api/accessing-public-api) from your personal ORCID account.

 There is a great [introduction to using the Public API](http://members.orcid.org/api/introduction-orcid-public-api) in the ORCID API documentation

+# Authenticating ORCID users

+ORCID uses the OAuth2 protocol for authentication.
+This is a user centric authentication mechanism that allows users fine grained control over what third parties can and cannot do with their ORCID record.
+It works like this:

+- Your website directs the user to ORCID using a specially crafted request containing details of the permissions you would like the user to grant you.
+E.g. read or update
+- The user authenticates to ORCID, if not already signed in
+- The user grants (or denies!) permission to your application
+- ORCID redirects the user back to your website with an *authorization code*
+- You exchange the authorisation code for an *access token* using the ORCID OAuth API
+- You include the access token in any subsequent requests you make

+Implementing this in code is easier than it sounds.

+More details can be found in the [ORCID OAuth documentation](https://members.orcid.org/api/oauth2).

 # The ORCID Member API